Tyla: Career

-2019–2022: "Getting Late" and national success
+2019–2022: Career beginnings

 In late 2019 after finishing high school, Tyla self-released her debut single, "Getting Late" featuring production from Kooldrink, which achieved national success.
 Filmed by her own manager intermittently throughout the COVID-19 pandemic lockdowns, the accompanying music video was released in January 2021.
 It amassed several million views on YouTube, and was nominated for South African Music Award for Best Music Video of the Year in 2022.

-As of 2021, she started studying towards a degree in mining engineering, and after much persuasion and "a lot of crying", her parents had agreed to let Tyla take a year off university to attempt to lift her music career off the ground.
+As of 2021, she started studying towards a degree in mining engineering, and after much persuasion and "a lot of crying", her parents agreed to let Tyla take a year off university to attempt to lift her music career off the ground.
 She then signed a recording contract with Epic Records through a joint venture with Fax Records in the United States in May 2021.
 She followed up her debut single with the singles "Overdue" in October 2021, and "To Last" in November 2022.